JDGODIN/switch-panel/README.md

 # switch-panel
-8 switch panel for the my 2022 Nissan Frontier
+8 switchs panel for the my 2022 Nissan Frontier